Teaser Trailer Released For Scarlet Hood and the Wicked Wood

 Guns, Gore & Cannoli

-Take on the mob, the military, and the undead in this Mafia themed 2D shooter.
-Playing as a mob enforcer named Vinnie this game unleashes players on a city that has been overrun by the living dead.
-A large arsenal of games makes for a fun shooter, but the controls are a little stiff and the adventure is sadly short-lived.
-The inclusion of four-player co-op is a welcome one but unfortunately limited to local only.
+Take on the mob, the military, and the undead in this Mafia-themed 2D shooter.
+Playing as a mob enforcer named Vinnie, this game unleashes players on a city that has been overrun by the living dead.
+A large arsenal of weapons makes for a fun shooter, but the controls are a little stiff, and the adventure is sadly short-lived.
 Nevertheless, the game does have its moments and provides plenty of mayhem while it lasts.

 Gameplay: Shooting zombies in the head is always fun.